This article has been updated from a previous version. It feels like our lives are run by lists. There are...

 On average, Canadians save thousands of dollars per year by comparing rates with us.

-Find the best TD Canada Trust mortgage rate.
+Find the best TD Canada Trust mortgage rate in just 3 minutes.

 have compared rates and saved money over the last 24 hours

 LowestRates.ca makes comparing mortgage rates a snap.
 We’re not a bank or broker, but we can show you which lender is offering the lowest mortgage rate in 3 minutes.
 Just let us know whether you’re buying a home, refinancing, or renewing.

 Best of all?
 It’s free.

 The first rule of saving money is to shop around for the best price.
 Make sure you’re not overpaying for a mortgage by comparing multiple lenders first.